Digital Transformation in the Banking, Finance, and Insurance Sectors

 Remote support and automated customer management were some of the sector’s earliest transformation successes.
-Using bots, tech-driven personalisation, intuitive user interfaces (UIs) and flexible journey mapping gives banks the agility to engage customers wherever, whenever and however they wish to connect.
+Using bots, tech-driven personalization, intuitive user interfaces (UIs) and flexible journey mapping give banks the agility to engage customers wherever, whenever, and however, they wish to connect.
 Four key elements have driven this transformation.

 That shift in sentiment, in turn, will drive demand for products and solutions such as:

 Transformed banking apps often result in higher customer satisfaction ratings, particularly when they include personalization elements based on predictive analysis.
 By improving customer satisfaction, banks can therefore leverage digital transformation to attract more customers and up-sell existing ones, improving their growth up to 40%.